 Examples of when a local authority may be considering adoption include:

-Examples of where a local authority will not be considering adoption include:
+Situations where a local authority should not be considering adoption include where:

 - The child is likely to return home;

 - The Local Authority is aware that there are relatives or friends who can care for the child;